emarques3/frontend-challenge/INTRODUCTION.md

 - `faker`: no strong feelings either, just a way to have mocked data instead of hard coding them on tests.
 - `@testing-library/react` and `jest`: the ones I'm used to use.

+### Tests

+I added a few unit tests, just to show possible approaches to testing.
+I didn't think of covering every single file, for the time being.

 ### Validation

 I kept the validations pretty simple: